Skip to main content

 Why was the Walk for Reconciliation important?

-Although the event was organised by Aboriginal people, the participants were from all sections of the Australian community.
-The walks showed that support for reconciliation, and a national apology to Indigenous peoples, was growing.
+The event was organised by the Council for Aboriginal Reconciliation and participants came from all sections of the Australian community.
+The walk showed that support for reconciliation, and a national apology to First Nations peoples, was growing.

-Eight years after the Walk for Reconciliation, Prime Minister Kevin Rudd made a national apology to Australia’s Aboriginal and Torres Strait Islander people.
+Eight years after the Walk for Reconciliation, Prime Minister Kevin Rudd made a national apology to Australia’s First Nations peoples.

 Read a longer version of this Defining Moment on the National Museum of Australia’s website.